BLACKPINK Part 2 — How Four Girls Conquered the World: The Rise

 Most K-pop groups need time to build momentum.
 BLACKPINK didn’t get the memo.

-“Whistle” topped the Gaon Digital Chart within days of release.
-“Boombayah” hit #1 on the Billboard World Digital Song Sales chart on the same day — making BLACKPINK the fastest act ever to achieve that and the first girl group to hold the simultaneous top two spots.
+“Whistle” debuted at #1 on the Gaon Digital Chart.
+“Boombayah” debuted at #1 on the Billboard World Digital Song Sales chart, with “Whistle” entering at #2 — making BLACKPINK the fastest act ever to top that chart and the first K-pop girl group to occupy the top two positions on it simultaneously.

 Thirteen days after debut, they won their first music show trophy.
 The fastest debut-to-win record for a Korean girl group at the time.